djvill/APLS/doc/how-to-use/export-data.md

 Clicking the ▼ button next to _CSV Export_ allows you to select what data you would like included in the exported `.csv` file.
 You can add metadata information, participant and transcript attributes, and layer annotations by clicking the checkbox for the data you would like to include.

-The _Fields:_ column is unique to the _search_ page _CSV Export_, and it allows you to include information about your search and the relative location for where your search matches were found.
+The _Fields:_ column is unique to the <span class="apls-page">Search</span> page _CSV Export_, and it allows you to include information about your search and the relative location for where your search matches were found.
 `Database title`, `Search name`, `Match ID`, and `URL` are always included in the exported `.csv` file and cannot be toggled off.

 The [participant attributes]({{ '/doc/attribute-typology' | relative_url }}), [transcript attributes]({{ '/doc/transcript-attributes' | relative_url }}), and [layers]({{ '/doc/layer-field-guide' | relative_url }}) are described on their respective field guide pages.